scholarslab/scholarslab.github.io/collections/_posts/2014-09-22-visualizing-early-america-through-mapscholar-and-beyond.md

 title: Visualizing Early America through MapScholar and Beyond
 category: essay
 tags:
-- geospatial and temporal
+- geospatial-and-temporal
-- grad student research
+- grad-student-research
-- research and development
+- research-and-development
-- visualization and data mining
+- visualization-and-data-mining
-- hello world
+- hello-world
 ---

 Hello, DH World!
 As this is my first official post as a DH Grad Fellow in the Scholars’ Lab, I’d like to start it by thanking the folks in the Lab for the opportunity to join the team for this academic year.
 I feel really fortunate that I have the chance to hang out with bright and fun people for the next several months.